 What is a National Trust family day pass?

-With a family day pass, up to two adults and three kids, or one adult and four kids, can enter a National Trust property.
-It would usually set you back between £25 and £50.
-But with the current offer, you can get one for nothing (or the price of a newspaper if you pick up in person).
+Under the usual National Trust free pass offer, outside of Heritage Open Days, you can get a free family day pass that permits up to two adults and three kids, or one adult and four kids to enter a National Trust property.
+It would usually set you back between £25 and £55.

 Just be aware that children must be 17 or under, and you never have to pay for under-fives.